 Otway Agroforestry Network and the Australian Master TreeGrower Program: Writing our own history on our landscape - with trees

 Andrew presented this paper on our behalf at the Veg Futures Conference in Toowomba in October 2008.
 It looks at our work at three scales: Andrew's own farm, the Otway Agroforestry Network and the Australian Master TreeGrower Program.

 Ten per cent Multipurpose tree cover for every farm: a low risk, high opportunity first step

 by Andrew Stewart and Rowan Reid

 Andrew and I presented this paper at the Victorian Farmers Federation conference and as a poster at the International Landcare Conference in Melbourne.
 It looks at the agricultural basis for revegetation and argues that most farmers could, if well planned, plant out up to ten percent of their land to trees without any loss of production.
 If effect, the trees, and any products they produce, would be a bonus.

 I cannot give readers the whole paper but if you have access to the journal then you might like to look it up.
-If you don't email, then me and I will send you a copy.
 I've found that the ratio of the mean tree diameter to the stand basal area is a simple, practical and sivliculturally valid guide to thinning forests especially if they are being grown for sawlogs.